 9. Cricket Ball

 Similar to the case of a bicycle, when a person riding a skateboard is at rest, the kinetic energy will be zero.
 As the skateboard moves, the kinetic energy gradually starts increasing.
-Similarly, when the weight of a skateboard’s rider is coupled to the high speed of the board, a large amount of kinetic energy is generated.
+Similarly, when the weight of a skateboard’s rider is coupled with the high speed of the board, a large amount of kinetic energy is generated.

-11. Dropping a Glass on Floor
+11. Dropping a Glass on the Floor

 What happens when we accidentally drop a glass on the floor?
-Initially, at the highest point, it possesses potential energy only, but as the gravity works and the speed is accelerated, the mass of the glass and velocity become responsible for the gradual increase in the kinetic energy.
+Initially, at the highest point, it possesses potential energy only, but as gravity works and the speed is accelerated, the mass of the glass and velocity become responsible for the gradual increase in the kinetic energy.
 At the lowest point when the glass is about to hit the ground, the kinetic energy becomes maximum while the potential energy becomes minimum or negligible.
-Finally, when the glass hits the ground and breaks, the kinetic energy is released.
+Finally, when the glass hits the ground and breaks, kinetic energy is released.

 12. A Bus Moving on the Hill

 A bus, at the highest point of the hill, will have more potential energy due to the height with almost no coefficient of kinetic energy.
 As the bus moves down the hill with some velocity, the potential energy due to the height will decrease and the kinetic energy will increase.
-There will come a point where the value of both, the kinetic as well as potential energy, will become the same.
-When the bus will reach the bottom of the hill, the kinetic energy will become maximum; as long as it is moving at a constant velocity the potential energy will become zero.
+There will come a point where the value of both, the kinetic energy as well as the potential energy, will become the same.
+When the bus will reach the bottom of the hill, the kinetic energy will become maximum; as long as it is moving at a constant velocity, the potential energy will become zero.

 13. Meteor Shower

 Although this example does not form a day-to-day example of kinetic energy, still it is a very interesting phenomenon that takes place in the solar system.
 You might be aware of the fact that meteoroids are scattered in our solar system.
-Whenever any meteoroid comes close enough to the earth’s atmosphere, it gets attracted by the gravity.
+Whenever any meteoroid comes close enough to the earth’s atmosphere, it gets attracted by gravity.
 As a result, it starts falling freely from the sky at a high speed.
 At that time, the kinetic energy of the meteorite is quite high because of its enormous size and weight.
 When it hits the surface of the earth with such a large amount of kinetic energy, explosions occur.
 Also, this is the reason for the presence of impact craters on the earth’s surface.